Australian Institute of Health and Welfare (2022) Injury in Australia, AIHW, Australian Government, accessed 06 October 2022.

 Areas of Australia which are more remote tend to have higher rates of injury hospitalisation and death than less remote areas.
 In 2019–20, people living in Very remote areas, compared with people living in Major cities, were:

 Note: Rates are age-standardised per to the 2001 Australian population (100,000) population.

 Source: AIHW National Hospital Morbidity Database; AIHW National Mortality Database.

-The cause of injury with the largest difference in hospitalisation rates between remoteness areas was assault, with the rate for Very remote areas 17 times that of Major cities (Table 6).
-Thermal causes showed the next highest difference—the rate for Very remote areas was 4.3 times that of Major cities.
+The cause of injury with the largest difference in hospitalisation rates between remoteness areas was assault, with the rate for Very remote areas 18 times that of Major cities (Table 6).

 Source: AIHW National Mortality Database; AIHW National Hospital Mortality Database.

 Age-standardised rates of death by cause of injury in Remote and Very remote areas need to interpreted with caution because of low numbers of deaths in some categories.
 In the case of transport accidents, the rate for those living in Very remote areas was 6.0 times the rate for Major cities.